isographlabs/isograph/README.md

   );

   const additionalRenderProps = {};
-  const Component = read(fragmentReference);
+  const Component = useResult(fragmentReference);
   return <Component {...additionalRenderProps} />;
 }
 ```

-> Note that the call to `read(fragmentReference)` will suspend if the required data is not present in the store, so make sure that either `UserListPageRoute` is wrapped in a `React.Suspense` boundary, or that the `fragmentReference` is only read in a child component that is wrapped in a suspense boundary.
+> Note that the call to `useResult(fragmentReference)` will suspend if the required data is not present in the store, so make sure that either `UserListPageRoute` is wrapped in a `React.Suspense` boundary, or that the `fragmentReference` is only read in a child component that is wrapped in a suspense boundary.

 Now, when `UserListPageRoute` is initially rendered, Isograph will make an API call.

 ### How do components receive their data?

 You may have noticed that when we rendered `<data.Avatar />`, we did not explicitly pass the data that the `Avatar` needs!
-Instead, when the component is rendered, Isograph will `read` the data that the `Avatar` component needs, and pass it to `Avatar`.
+Instead, when the component is rendered, Isograph will read the data that the `Avatar` component needs, and pass it to `Avatar`.
 The calling component:

 - only passes additional props that don't affect the query data, like `onClick`, and
 - does **not** know what data `Avatar` expects, and never sees the data that `Avatar` reads out.
 This is called **data masking**, and it's a crucial reason that teams of multiple developers can move quickly when building apps with Isograph: because no component sees the data that another component selected, changing one component cannot affect another!